MohammedAmine/helloworld-rs/README.md

 ###Step 2 Clone the Git repository###

 1. Ensure that you have forked the repository online.
-This option is available in the repository host’s website.
+This option is available in the repository host’s website (GitHub).

-2. Click the Clone a Git Repository and add the clone to this view button.
+2. Click the "Clone a Git Repository and add the clone to this view" button.

 3. Enter the details of the source repository as follows

-    3.1 Add the URI for the repository’s online source.
+    3.1 Add the URI for the repository’s online source (Copy from the address bar).
 This automatically populates the Host and Repository Path fields.

     3.2 Add your username and password for the source repository under the Authentication details.